trisfaizal/Marketing-Site/src/_drafts/private-jekyll-themes-with-gemfury.md

 ---
-title: Private Jekyll Themes With Gemfury
+title: Private Jekyll themes with Gemfury
 author: jordan
 category: Tutorial
 image: /uploads/apple-desk-imac-39284.jpg
 image_featured: false
 ---

-## Private Jekyll Themes With Gemfury

 Jekyll themes allow styles and site structures to be reused across any number of sites.
 This eliminates the need to duplicate content across sites.